 Fans and the hard drive are the two primary sources of excessive noise in a gaming PC.
 Fans create ventilation, allowing the heat produced by the mechanics to escape.
-If the fans are unsecured, too small, or insufficiently powered, they can become noisy.
+They can become noisy if they are unsecured, too small, or insufficiently powered.

-Hard disks will generate noise when the platters rotate and the head searches for information.
+Hard disks generate noise when the platters rotate, and the head searches for information.

-However, gaming PCs can be noisy if any parts fall loose or shake against the device’s casing.
+However, gaming PCs can be noisy if parts fall loose or shake against the casing.
 And as machines mature, they collect debris, preventing fans from operating correctly and causing additional noise.

 Ways to silence a loud gaming PC

-And that also goes for gamers like myself who take a whole day off work from time to time just to play some of the latest AAA titles in single-player mode when a major one is released.
+And that also goes for gamers like myself, who occasionally takes a whole day off work to play some of the latest AAA titles in single-player mode when a major one is released.

 Here are a few tips to quiet your loud gaming PC: